Skip to content

 Organic Matter Clearing

 In 2022, the sea port, facing challenges with clearing organic matter during sea transportation, including wood, pulp, and coal, decided to invest in remote control technology to mitigate the risks of operator poisoning from toxic gases like carbon dioxide, carbon monoxide, and methane.
 The traditional method of ventilating and testing oxygen levels before personnel entry proved insufficient in preventing poisoning incidents.
-Thus, the port sought to adopt remote control technology not only to enhance safety but also to optimize ventilation time, reduce ship docking time, and improve berth turnover ratio.

 328251710412326_.pic_hd